Allegheny-Computer-Science-302-F2020/cs302-F2020-lab7-starter/README.md

 ## Laboratory Assignment Tasks

-### Using HTML and CSS to Implement and Style a Web Form
+### Using HTML and CSS to Implement and Style with CSS Gradients

 This assignment invites you to learn how to write HTML and CSS files that use CSS gradients to style the background of the box that contains an image.